 The bird is compared to the other members of its genus; the white-tipped tail is fairly long.
 This all contrasts vividly with the red fleshy eye rims, bill, and legs.
 The wings are reddish maroon.
-This bird can be found from the lower Himalayas in northeastern India in a broad south-easterly band down into central Thailand, Malaysia, Sumatra, and northwestern Borneo in the evergreen forest including a bamboo forest, clearings, and scrub.
+This bird can be found in the lower Himalayas in northeastern India in a broad south-easterly band down into central Thailand, Malaysia, Sumatra, and northwestern Borneo in the evergreen forest, including a bamboo forest, clearings, and scrub.

 Also Read: The Schlegel’s Asity (Philepitta schlegeli)